3Sangeetha3/Writely/README.md

 - **Sign In URL**: `/#/login`
 - **Sign Up URL**: `/#/register`
 - User authentication using JWT (JSON Web Tokens), where the token is stored in `localStorage`.
+- Allows users to verify their Email by sending the verification link.

 ### Settings Page
 - **URL**: `/#/settings`